Mining cryptocurrencies can turn out to be an interesting venture with a good GPU and/or ASICs to mine with.

 AMD Radeon R9 295X2

 Radeon R9 295x2 Dual-GPU card was manufactured in 2014 and features 2 physical GPUs on one single board.
 It manages a hash rate of 55-60 MH/s, which is the best in the market so far, and costs about $500 on eBay.
-Each of the cards will draw 500W of power, so including 7 into a single system will see you using 3,500+ Watts.
+Each of the cards will draw 500W of power, so including 7 of them in a single system means it’ll regularly yield 3,500+ Watts.

 Therefore, it would only be a great option if you have access to cheaper electricity.